zytedata/openvscode-server/extensions/gitpod-web/resources/walkthroughs/getstarted/workspaces.md

 # Workspaces

-When you work with Gitpod, your goal is to open as many workspaces as possible ;-).
-To be more specific, you want to open a new workspace for each task you work on.
-We call this ephemeral workspaces.
+When you work with Gitpod, you use a new workspace for each task you work on.
+This is different from your local environment where you have only one and maintain it over time.

+Gitpod workspaces are automated and disposable, they are ephemeral workspaces.

 ## Benefits of ephemeral workspaces